utilForever/RosettaStone/PULL_REQUESTS.md

 failure must be manually inspected to determine the cause.

 CI starts automatically when you open a pull request, everyone can restart a CI run.
 If you believe CI is giving a false negative, restart the tests.

+### Code Coverage Testing

+After CI passes, code coverage is calculated using [codecov](https://codecov.io/).

+**NOTE: Passing this test isn’t essential but it is highly advised.**

+Code coverage is a measurement used to express which lines of code were executed by a test suite.
+We use three primary terms to describe each lines executed.

+- **hit** indicates that the source code was executed by the test suite.
+- **partial** indicates that the source code was not fully executed by the test suite; there are remaining branches that were not executed.
+- **miss** indicates that the source code was not executed by the test suite.
+Coverage is the ratio of hits / (sum of hit + partial + miss).
+A code base that has 5 lines executed by tests out of 12 total lines will receive a coverage ratio of 41% (rounding down).

+Phrased simply, code coverage provides a visual measurement of what source code is being executed by a test suite.
+This information indicates to the software developer where they should write new tests in the effort to achieve higher coverage.

+Testing source code helps to prevent bugs and syntax errors by executing each line with a known variable and cross-checking it with an expected output.

+### Code Quality Checking

+After CI passes, code quality is checked using [Codacy](https://www.codacy.com/) and [LGTM](https://lgtm.com/).

+**NOTE: Passing this check isn’t essential but it is highly advised.**

+Software is critical in all aspects of our lives.
+From entertainment, shopping and dating, to business-critical systems and software where human lives are at stake.
+And yet preventable bugs are all too frequent.

+Code quality is a loose approximation of how long-term useful and long-term **maintainable** the code is.
+Code that is thrown away tomorrow: Low quality.
+Code that is being carried over from product to product, developed further, maybe even open sourced after establishing its value: **High quality**.